quochungtran/ecocup-detection/README.md

 ## Credits

-This project was developed by [Your Name] as part of [Project Name].
+This project was developed by TRAN Quoc Hung and Benjamin Vivat.
 The Mask R-CNN implementation is based on the Matterport implementation (https://github.com/matterport/Mask_RCNN).
 The YOLO implementation is based on the Darknet implementation (https://github.com/pjreddie/darknet).